Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Shadow Oaks Elementary School students will benefit from multi-tiered systems of support.

-Strategy 1: Shadow Oaks will develop an attendance committee with important stakeholders to encourage higher attendance, analyze trends and patterns, and provide solutions, education and incentives to get our scholars to school, thereby meeting our daily attendance goal.
+Strategy 1: Shadow Oaks will continue collaborating with our attendance committee with important stakeholders to encourage higher attendance, analyze trends and patterns, and provide solutions, education and incentives with families to get our scholars to school, thereby meeting our daily attendance goal.

-Strategy's Expected Result/Impact: Meeting our daily attendance goal
+Strategy's Expected Result/Impact: Meet our daily attendance goal and reduce chronic absenteeism.

-Staff Responsible for Monitoring: Attendance committee and Admin
+Staff Responsible for Monitoring: CIS, Registrar, Classroom Teachers, Admin

 Title I: